ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

 The same approach is done in for the product name and once done the interaction set the action to **trigger**.

+## Task 8 - Using API
+Before going farther in the detail of using conversation context variable, we will try to access the conversation via API for that see the separate [instructions](../use-apis.md).

 ## Learn More
 * A super simple chat bot designed for customer service [here](https://www.ibm.com/blogs/watson/2016/12/build-chat-bot)